trylotus/connectorts/examples/README.md

 # Example Connector

-Building a connector on nakji network is easy, yet the libraries can be overwhelming at the beginning.
+Building a connector on lotus is easy, yet the libraries can be overwhelming at the beginning.
 Here we will walk you through how to create a connector in a few easy steps.

  **It is highly recommended to use example connectors as the template to build your own connector.**